Hinduwebsite.com

 The Spread of Vedism

-Thus in all probability the vedic religion spread in the subcontinent not through a powerful invasion of foreigners or subjugation of the natives, but through a peaceful migration and dispersion of a minority group of priestly families whose influence grew over a period of time supported by a class of rulers who saw an opportunity in the new alliance to consolidate their own power by elevating themselves to the status of divine rulers and tracing their lineage to the gods.
+Thus in all probability the Vedic religion spread in the subcontinent not through a powerful invasion of foreigners or subjugation of the natives, but through a peaceful migration and dispersion of a minority group of priestly families whose influence grew over a period of time supported by a class of rulers who saw an opportunity in the new alliance to consolidate their own power by elevating themselves to the status of divine rulers and tracing their lineage to the gods.
 Vedism spread to the rest of India, making compromises here and there, integrating other cultures and divinities wherever required, spreading its influence among the country's free thinkers and by the gradual dispersal of once monolithic community to various parts of country ably supported by the political power of passionate rulers who believed in the new tradition, made it their own and wanted their subjects to follow.

-Suggested Further Reading
+Suggestions for Further Reading

 Foot Notes